encode/django-rest-framework/README.md

 * The Web browseable API is a huge useability win for your developers.
 * Authentication policies including OAuth1a and OAuth2 out of the box.
 * Serialization that supports both ORM and non-ORM data sources.
-* Customizable all the way down.
-Just use regular function-based views if you don't need the more powerful features.
+* Customizable all the way down - just use regular function-based views if you don't need the more powerful features.
 * Extensive documentation, and great community support.

 There is a live example API for testing purposes, [available here][sandbox].